-• School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
-Further information can be found in:

-The relevant policies relating to information security, acceptable use policies and online safety policy.

-• We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
+Further information can be found in relevant policies on information security, acceptable use policies and / or online safety policy.
+These policies should address expectations with regards to information security and access to systems e.g. password safety etc. We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.